JuliaData/CategoricalArrays.jl/docs/src/implementation.md

 `CategoricalArray` is made of the two fields:

-- `refs`: an integer array that stores the position of the category level in the `index` field of `CategoricalPool` for each `CategoricalArray` element; `0` denotes a missing value (for `CategoricalArray{Union{T, Missing}}` only).
+- `refs`: an integer array that stores the position of the category level in the `levels` field of `CategoricalPool` for each `CategoricalArray` element; `0` denotes a missing value (for `CategoricalArray{Union{T, Missing}}` only).
 - `pool`: the `CategoricalPool` object that maintains the levels of the array.

-!!! warning

-    Integer codes in the `x.refs` field *cannot* be used to index into the vector returned by `levels(x)`.
-These codes refer to the position in the *index*, which can be accessed using `CategoricalArrays.index(x.pool)`.
-That is,
-    `CategoricalArrays.index(x.pool)[x.refs] == x` always holds, but
-    `levels(x.pool)[x.refs] == x` is *not* correct in general.
-To obtain the position in `levels(x)` of entries in `x`, use `CategoricalArrays.order(x.pool)[x.refs]`.

-    The reason for this subtlety is that it allows changing the order of levels without having to reset all the underlying integer codes.
-This is especially useful for the `CategoricalArray(::AbstractArray)` constructor, which needs to assign new codes as new levels are encountered, potentially conflicting with the default ordering of levels (based on `sort`).

 The `CategoricalPool{V,R,C}` type keeps track of the levels of type `V` and associates them with an integer reference code of type `R` (for internal use).
-It offers methods to set the levels, change their order while preserving the references, and efficiently get the integer index corresponding to a level and vice-versa.
+It offers methods to add new levels, and efficiently get the integer index corresponding to a level and vice-versa.
 Whether the values of `CategoricalArray` are ordered or not is defined by an `ordered` field of the pool.
 Finally, `CategoricalPool{V,R,C}` keeps a `valindex` vector of value objects of type `C == CategoricalValue{V, R}`, so that `getindex` can return the existing object instead of allocating a new one.

+Do note that `CategoricalPool` levels are semi-mutable: it is only allowed to add new levels, but never to remove or reorder existing ones.
+This ensures existing `CategoricalValue` objects remain valid and always point to the same level as when they were created.
+Therefore, `CategoricalArray`s create a new pool each time some of their levels are removed or reordered.
+This happens when calling `levels!`, but also when assigning a `CategoricalValue` via `setindex!`, `push!`, `append!`, `copy!` or `copyto!`.
+This requires updating all reference codes to point to the new pool, and makes it impossible to compare existing ordered `CategoricalValue` objects with values from the array using `<` and `>`.

 The type parameters of `CategoricalArray{T, N, R <: Integer, V, C, U}` are a bit complex:
  - `T` is the type of array elements without `CategoricalValue` wrappers; if `T >: Missing`, then the array supports missing values.